 Get FREE Estimates

-Solid hardwood planks, traditionally milled from oak, maple, or walnut, can be sanded and refinished multiple times over decades, making them a strong long-term investment for ground-level rooms with stable humidity.
-Engineered wood takes a different construction approach, pairing a plywood core with a hardwood veneer that resists moisture and minor subfloor movement better than solid planks.
-Glendale Elite Hardwood Flooring recommends engineered wood for installations over concrete, in below-grade rooms, or in Glendale properties where humidity swings are a consistent factor.
-Our engineered options also accommodate longer and wider planks that would be prone to movement in solid form.
+Engineered wood works differently.
+Its cross-laminated core resists the cupping and gapping that moisture and minor subfloor movement cause in solid planks, so Glendale Elite Hardwood Flooring recommends it for installations over concrete slabs, in below-grade rooms, and in Glendale properties where summer-to-winter humidity swings are a constant factor.
+Our engineered options also handle the longer and wider planks that would warp in solid form.

 Replacement becomes the right call when boards are warped, cupped, or delaminating, or when water exposure has caused structural damage that runs deeper than the surface.
 Boards that have been sanded too many times and are now too thin to take another pass fall into the same category, as do sections where multiple long boards are broken or missing.
 Glendale Elite Hardwood Flooring inspects thickness, damage depth, and overall floor stability before making that recommendation, because refinishing a floor with underlying structural problems only postpones a larger expense.